Sharon Mear's Training Cats and Dogs

 Inter-Cat Aggression

-Redirected Aggression: When your kitty doesn’t get what he/she wants, so instead redirects his/her frustration at the closest person or animal
+Redirected Aggression: When your kittens or cats don’t get what they want, they focus their frustration on the closest person or animal.

 Nocturnal Activity: When your cat seems to “wake up” at night and gets involved in “hunting,” playing, jumping, destructive activity, or otherwise disturbing the household.